-There are a number terms to be aware of which may be variably defined.
-Here we present the definitions from the International Society for the Study of Hypertension in Pregnancy, The classification, diagnosis and management of the hypertensive disorders of pregnancy: A revised statement from the ISSHP (2014).
+There are a number of terms to be aware of which may be variably defined.
+Here we present the definitions from the International Society for the Study of Hypertension in Pregnancy, The classification, diagnosis and management of the hypertensive disorders of pregnancy: A revised statement from the ISSHP, 2014 (link here).

 According to NICE CKS, pre-eclampsia affects around 1.5-7.7% of pregnancies.